udayakiran/rails_browser_timezone/README.md

 The purpose of this gem is to track browser's timezone and run rails controller code in the time zone detected for each request.

+For background and thoughts, please refer - http://developerstream.blogspot.in/2015/09/handling-requests-in-browser-time-zone.html

 Instructions to use
 ==================